Center for Puppetry Arts: Education

 In addition to presenting productions, the center offers a variety of classes and workshops for adults and children alike.
 Create-A-Puppet Workshops, offered in conjunction with Family Series performances, encourage children to build a puppet of their own that is related to the show.
 Adults can learn more about different aspects of puppetry in the Adult Education Series.
 And the Distance Learning program reaches students across the U.S. with a virtual field trip experience.
 Now many programs and workshops are also available online by recorded playback and live webinar.

 Museum

 The center's museum and special exhibits present puppets from various time periods and countries around the world.
 Exhibitions of puppets are considered essential to enhance understanding and appreciation of performances.
 The Worlds of Puppetry Museum includes the world's largest collection of Jim Henson artifacts and represents one of the largest collections of global puppetry artifacts in the hemisphere.
-Puppets in the collection include Wayland Flowers' Madame, The Little Players, Skeksis from the film The Dark Crystal, two of the mask prototypes created by Julie Taymor for the Broadway smash-hit, The Lion King, Tom Servo and Crow T. Robot from Mystery Science Theater 3000, and Jim Henson's Muppets Rowlf the Dog, Ernie, Swedish Chef, Pigs In Space, and Dr. Teeth and the Electric Mayhem.
+Puppets in the collection include Wayland Flowers' Madame, The Little Players, Skeksis from the film The Dark Crystal, two of the mask prototypes created by Julie Taymor for the Broadway smash-hit, The Lion King, Tom Servo and Crow T. Robot from Mystery Science Theater 3000, and Jim Henson's Muppets, including Rowlf the Dog, Ernie, Swedish Chef, Pigs In Space, and Dr. Teeth and the Electric Mayhem.
 The Museum includes a library of puppetry art.